 Spieth is likable because of his unique ability to compete in a humble and amiable way.
 It’s not just because he shows us those frailties, but because he then rises above them.
 That’s what we want to do as leaders.
 We know we have frailties – that we hit our share of wicked slices into the wilderness.
 We might never learn to hit a 3-iron 230 yards over a hill of sand toward a green we can’t see so that we can go on to win a major golf championship.
 But are we authentic enough to let the world see our frailties and frustrations yet still calm and confident enough to collect our wits, make good decisions, and move forward in ways that set us up for victory?
 That’s what Spieth can teach us.

 Like what you read?
 Never miss a post about leadership, transparency, and trust by signing up for my weekly mailing list, delivered right to your inbox.
-Sign up here.Tags: humility, jordan spieth, leadership, sports, transparency
+Sign up here.Tags: hall of fame, humility, jordan spieth, leadership, sports, transparency